google/bigspicy/README.md

 `Xyce` below.)

 ## Prerequisites

 You need:
 - The protocol buffer compiler `protoc`
 - Icarus Verilog
 - Xyce
   - Note this one is special, and takes some more care.
-- python3
+- python3 (see `requirements.txt`)
   - pyverilog
   - numpy
   - matplotlib
   - protobuf

 On debian-family Linuxes, several of the system-installed dependencies can be installed with

 ```
 sudo apt install -y protobuf-compiler iverilog
 ```

 Given a `python` installation and environment, all other Python dependencies can be installed with

 ```
 pip install -e ".[dev]"